Danilo-Acosta5389/QuizAppBlazor/README.md

 ## Overview

-Welcome to QuizApp, a versatile quiz application built on the ASP.NET Blazor WebAssembly (hosted) framework, utilizing .NET 7.
+Welcome to QuizApp, a versatile quiz application built on the ASP.NET Blazor WebAssembly framework, utilizing .NET 7.
+The application is "hosted" upon creation, which means it consists of three distinct projects within the same solution: the client (Blazor WebAssembly), the server (ASP.NET Core Web API), and a shared project, where files are shared between the client and server.
 This project was developed as a school assignment to meet specific requirements, outlined below:

 ## School Assignment Requirements